 Average Cost

 Maintenance Costs per Repair

-Routine Maintenance as of May 2022 \$0.00 0
+Routine Maintenance since May 2022 \$72.00 3 @\$24.00

 Cost of Repairs While Under Warranty \$0.00

-Total Spent on Maintenance and Repairs \$0.00
+Total Spent on Maintenance and Repairs \$72.00

 Due to the nature of the use, deferral beyond three years is not recommended for patrol vehicles.
 The reliability decreases as age increases, and maintenance and repair costs often increase.
-Major vehicle manufacturers continue the development of All-Electric Vehicles for law enforcement patrol use.
+Major vehicle manufacturers continue the development of Hybrid and/or All-Electric Vehicles for law enforcement patrol use.
 As their availability expands, the availability of the equipment needed to outfit the vehicles for patrol use will also need to expand.
 The price of these vehicles is high compared to traditional vehicles, but the price may reduce when the supply increases.
-The FY 2028 cost assumes the funding requirement anticipated for purchasing an All-Electric Vehicle.
+The FY 2029 cost assumes the funding requirement anticipated for purchasing an All-Electric Vehicle.
 The Village will also pursue grant funding for the electrification of its fleet.